Blepharoplasty (Eyelid Surgery)

 To better understand your overall health, we will evaluate your medical history prior to surgery.
 In addition, a complete examination of your eyes and face are made in order to take the most effective surgical approach.
 The amount, distribution and type of excess skin to be removed are carefully reviewed.

-Dr. Reynolds will provide you with pre-operative instructions that include the elimination of smoking and specific drugs containing aspirin before surgery to minimize excess bleeding.
+Our doctors will provide you with pre-operative instructions that include the elimination of smoking and specific drugs containing aspirin before surgery to minimize excess bleeding.
 Antibiotics may also be prescribed to prevent infection.

 Digital photographs and computer imaging is performed in order to plan the surgery and to determine the amount of improvement after surgery.